hjerner-i-team/CREPE/README.md

 processdata = StartQueueService(ProcessData, queue_in=gendata.queue_out)
 print("name of gendata: ", gendata.get_name()
 ```

-## How to send / stimulate MEAME
-TODO

 # Development notes
 If you are developing CREPE (not only using it), read this!